gojuno/minimock/README.md

 Main features of minimock:

 * It's integrated with the standard Go "testing" package
+* It supports variadic methods and embedded interfaces
 * It's very convenient to use generated mocks in table tests because it implements builder pattern to set up several mocks
-* It provides a useful MinimockWait(time.Duration) helper to test concurrent code
+* It provides a useful Controller.Wait(time.Duration) helper method to test concurrent code
 * It generates helpers to check if the mocked methods have been called and keeps your tests clean and up to date
 * It generates concurrent-safe mock execution counters that you can use in your mocks to implement sophisticated mocks behaviour